How intelligent are psychopaths? Study examines the "Hannibal Lecter myth"

 We tend to think of psychopaths as dangerous, antisocial, lacking in key human emotions like empathy or remorse.
 Psychopaths can be obsessed evil tyrants like Hitler or cunning and monstrous like the fictional Hannibal Lecter.
 Now a new study casts a surprising look at psychopaths, finding that whatever qualities they might have, high intelligence is not one of them.
 In fact, psychopaths were found to be less intelligent than average people.

 Scientifically, to be classified as having the personality disorder of psychopathy, a person would need to achieve a corresponding score on a test of psychopathic traits like aggression, inflated sense of self-importance and dishonesty.
-Around 1% of the population would fall into this category.
+Around 1 percent of the population would fall into this category.

 "Not all psychopaths will break the law or hurt someone, but the odds of them doing so are higher," explained Brian Boutwell of St. Louis University in Missouri, who led the study.